El Paso Electric is Prepared for the Summer

 The additional demand for power may overload electric lines, transformers and other equipment used to deliver electricity.
 Sustained electric demand during hot weather may not allow transformers time to cool properly overnight, causing them to overheat and damage the electrical equipment.
 Outages related to overloaded transformers don’t affect the majority of EPE’s customers.
-They generally affect from 15 to 20 customers at one time.
 Once EPE identifies the problem, EPE’s crews replace the damaged equipment with equipment that can handle bigger loads.

 Thunderstorms are the number one cause of customer outages on EPE’s electric system.
 More accurately, it is the lightning and wind bursts that accompany a thunderstorm that usually cause the outages.
 The energy of a lightning strike is difficult to overcome, but EPE has deployed lightning arrestors and extensive grounding on system equipment to help prevent these outages as much as possible.
 EPE also has an aggressive tree trimming and line clearing program to help reduce tree/wind-caused outages.
 EPE continually monitors the weather for approaching thunderstorms and calls additional crews into service, in advance, to help respond quickly to outages when the storm hits our system.

 Trouble and Outage Lines